 We see this refrain throughout Acts and the early church’s multiplication: the centrality and necessity of prayer.
 Pastors, whatever we are strategizing in terms of moving forward with a plan for multiplication in our churches, nothing is more essential than prayer.

-We need less strategic meetings and more prayer.
-We need less church planting manuals and more prayer.
+We need fewer strategic meetings and more prayer.
+And we need fewer church planting manuals and more prayer.
 We need fewer books and seminars and more prayer.
 If we want healthy multiplication, we don’t simply need people, money, and strategies; what we really need is the power of God.

 The early church waited until they had heard from God, and the way they heard from God often involved prayer.
 They prayed and they waited.

 Healthy multiplication takes time.
 Healthy multiplication requires patience.
 It may slow things down.
 We may not “keep up” with the other churches in our networks.
 Yet, when we wait upon the Lord, we often receive clarity.
 This is where there is wisdom.
 This is where there is power and health.

 2. The Spirit Must Lead